seanchen1991/blog/posts/lru-cache/index.md

 class LRUCache:
     def __init__(self, capacity=100):
 		# the max number of entries the cache can hold
 		self.capacity = capacity
 		# the hash map for storing entries as key-value pairs
 		# it’s what allows us to efficiently fetch entries
 		self.storage = dict()
 		# a doubly linked list for keeping track of the order
    		# of elements in our cache
    		self.order = DoublyLinkedList()
 ```

-{{% notice note %}}
-We won’t be going over the design and implementation of the `DoublyLinkedList` that we’re using here, though its code is included in the GitHub repo should you wish to take a look.
+> Note: We won’t be going over the design and implementation of the `DoublyLinkedList` that we’re using here, though its code is included in the GitHub repo should you wish to take a look.
-{{% /notice %}}

 Our cache’s constructor receives a single optional parameter specifying the maximum number of entries that the cache can hold, which is stored in the `self.capacity` variable.
 The `self.storage` dictionary associates keys with the contents of the cache that we actually care about. `self.order` stores a `DoublyLinkedList` whose sole job is to keep track of the order of entries in the cache: the newest entry in the list will always be at the head of the list, and the oldest entry will always be at the tail.